Guitaricet/relora/README.md

 ## Distributed training

-We support single-node distributed training.
-For it you can use deepspeed or torchrun.
+We support single-node distributed training using vanilla PyTorch DDP.

-We had some issues with deepspeed and even though it has some nice extra features, we recommend to use torchrun, especially for relora experiments that explode with deepspeed for the reason we coudn't decifer.
+| `main.py` script does not have all features required for relora and will be deleted soon.
+We recommend to use `torchrun --nproc-per-node 1` for a single-GPU training.

-Example of using torchrun
+An example of using torchrun
 ```bash
 torchrun --nproc-per-node 8 torchrun_main.py \
     --model_config configs/llama_35m.json \